lw292/rimpact/README.md

 Take the following steps to configure your Rails application to use Rimpact.

-Add the following lines to the +Gemfile+:
+Add the following lines to the *Gemfile*:

     gem 'gnlookup', :git => 'https://github.com/lw292/gnlookup.git'
     gem 'rimpact', :git => 'https://github.com/lw292/rimpact.git'

-If you are running Rails 4.x, you will also need this line in the +Gemfile+:
+If you are running Rails 4.x, you will also need this line in the *Gemfile*:

     gem 'protected_attributes'

-Then use the +bundle+ command to install the gems and their dependencies:
+Then use the *bundle* command to install the gems and their dependencies:

     bundle install